 How to make a WiFi call

 WiFi calling isn’t automatically enabled on smartphones.
 To turn yours on, go to the Settings menu.
-On iPhones go to Settings > Cellular > Wi-Fi Calling and then toggle on Wi-Fi Calling on This Phone.
+To activiate WiFi calling on iPhones go to Settings > Cellular > Wi-Fi Calling and then toggle on Wi-Fi Calling on This Phone.

 Once you activate WiFi calling, you dial or text as usual.
 The routing of your call or text is handled automatically in the background.